JoseBlanca/pop_lab/pop_lab_site/index.rst

    .. grid-item-card:: Balancing selection
       :link: balancing_selection

-   .. grid-item-card:: One locus simulation
+   .. grid-item-card:: One locus general
       :link: one_locus

+There is a description of the of the general :doc:`one locus forward in time <practices/fwd/one_locus>` simulation application.

 Coalescence
 -----------